agrc/dhhs-cooling-towers/README.md

 ## To work with the CLI locally

-1. Download the PyTorch model weights file
+1. Download the PyTorch model weights file and place in the `tower_scout` directory
    - Add URL
 1. Clone YOLOv5 repository from parent directory